kimsyna/hallyu-chain/README.md

 - `--hero-gradient`: controls the animated gradient backdrop of the hero.
 Defaults to a light pastel gradient and shifts to a deeper palette in dark mode.
 - `--hero-blur`: sets the blur radius applied to the hero backdrop, enabling easy refinement of the effect.

+### Spacing Scale
+To maintain consistent spacing across the site, a small scale of custom properties is defined in `style.css`:

+- `--space-xs` – `0.5rem`
+- `--space-sm` – `1rem`
+- `--space-md` – `1.5rem`
+- `--space-lg` – `2rem`

+These tokens drive margins, paddings and gaps for common layout components.
+The values adjust in media queries to keep spacing proportional on smaller screens.

 ## Local Development
 1. Clone the repository and change into the project directory:
    ```bash